 - If you inherit 2 abnormal genes, you may develop hemochromatosis.
 You can also pass the mutation on to your children.
 But, not everyone who inherits two genes develops problems linked to the iron overload of hemochromatosis.

-- If you inherit 1 abnormal gene, you won't develop hemochromatosis.
-You are considered a gene mutation carrier and can pass the mutation on to your children.
-But, they wouldn't develop disease unless they also inherited another abnormal gene from the other parent.
+- If you inherit 1 abnormal gene, you're unlikely to develop hemochromatosis.
+However, you are considered a gene mutation carrier and can pass the mutation on to your children.
+But your children wouldn't develop disease unless they also inherited another abnormal gene from the other parent.

 How hemochromatosis affects your organs